Kentico/xperience-by-kentico-algolia/README.md

   - __distinctAttribute__: Corresponds with [this Algolia setting](https://www.algolia.com/doc/api-reference/api-parameters/attributeForDistinct).
 This is a property of the search model whose value will remain constant for all fragments, and is used to identify fragments during de-duplication.
 Fragments of a search result are "grouped" together according to this attribute's value, then a certain number of fragments per-group are returned, depending on the `distinctLevel` setting.
 In most cases, this will be a property like `DocumentName` or `NodeAliasPath`.
   - __distinctLevel__: Corresponds with [this Algolia setting](https://www.algolia.com/doc/api-reference/api-parameters/distinct).
 A value of zero disables de-duplication and grouping, while positive values determine how many fragments will be returned by a search.
 This is generally set to "1" so that only one fragment is returned from each grouping.

 To implement data splitting, create and register a custom implementation of `IAlgoliaObjectGenerator`.
 It's __very important__ to set the "objectID" of each fragment, as seen in the example below.
 The IDs can be any arbitrary string, but setting this ensures that the fragments are updated and deleted properly when the page is modified.
 We recommend developing a consistent naming strategy like in the example below, where an index number is appended to the original ID.
-The IDs should ___not___ be random!
+The IDs ___must not___ be random!
 Calling `SplitData()` on the same node multiple times should always generate the same fragments and IDs.

 In the following example, we have large articles on our website which can be split into smaller fragments by splitting text on the `<p>` tag.
 Note that each fragment still contains all of the original data- only the "Content" property is modified.